Special Constables Act 1914

 The Special Constables Act 1914 (4 & 5 Geo.
 5. c.
-61) was a British act of Parliament, with the long title An Act to enable His Majesty, by Order in Council, to make regulations with respect to Special Constables appointed during the present war.
+61) was an act of the Parliament of the United Kingdom, with the long title An Act to enable His Majesty, by Order in Council, to make regulations with respect to Special Constables appointed during the present war.
 It was given royal assent on 28 August 1914, weeks after the outbreak of the First World War.
-It enabled the monarch to make regulations by Orders in Council regarding special constables for the duration of that conflict under the Special Constables Act 1831 or a section of the Municipal Corporations Act 1882 or under similar legislation in Scotland and Ireland.
+It enabled the monarch to make regulations by Orders in Council regarding special constables for the duration of that conflict under the Special Constables Act 1831 (1 & 2 Will.
+4. c.
+41) or a section of the Municipal Corporations Act 1882 (45 & 46 Vict. c.
+50) or under similar legislation in Scotland and Ireland.

 The act waived the 1831 act's requirement for a "tumult, riot, or felony" to have occurred or be imminent before special constables could be appointed, made any regulation made by those Orders in Council binding on those appointed as special constables and extended to special constables the gratuities and allowances for constables injured in the line of duty or dependents of constables killed in the line of duty from the Police Acts between 1839 and 1910.

+Subsequent developments

-The act was later made permanent by the Special Constables Act 1923.
+The act was later made permanent by the Special Constables Act 1923 (13 & 14 Geo.
+5. c.
+11).

+The whole act was repealed for Scotland by section 38(1) of, and the third schedule to, the Police (Scotland) Act 1956 (4 & 5 Eliz.
+2. c.
+26), which came into force on 1 January 1957.

+The whole act was repealed by section 64(3) of, and part I of schedule 10 to, the Police Act 1964, which came into force on 1 August 1964.